-- March 16, 2022 Preliminary first and second contingency results showing approximately half (by mileage) of the PTF lines in New England and more than half of the PTF transformers were overloaded. - April 22, 2022 Sensitivity results related to load reductions and resource relocation; a shift in focus to development of possible solution roadmaps from a winter peak of 57GW to 51GW.75 - July 20, 2022 Updated results due to some modeling corrections.
+- March 16, 2022-Preliminary first and second contingency results show approximately half (by mileage) of the pool transmission facility (PTF) lines in New England and more than half of the PTF transformers were overloaded. - April 22, 2022-Sensitivity results related to load reductions and resource relocation are discussed.
+The study shifts focus to development of possible solution roadmaps from a winter peak of 57 GW to 51 GW.75 - July 20, 2022-Results are updated due to some modeling corrections.
 These corrections did not have a significant impact on the results.
-The ISO also provided information regarding the possible duration of overloads.76 - December 13, 2022 An update on solution development and on lessons learned.77 The lessons learned are: - Increasing capacity of existing lines is effective, - 345/115 kV transformers are critical, - Generator sizes and locations can affect overloads, and - Solutions are sensitive to load distribution - April 20, 2023 The development of cost estimates, solutions being considered, and defined "highlikelihood" concerns.78 High-likelihood concerns are those that would appear under a wide variety of conditions, including conditions that do not exactly match those examined in the 2050 Transmission Study. - July 25, 2023 Key takeaways and transmission development roadmaps.79
+The ISO also provides information regarding the possible duration of overloads.76 - December 13, 2022-An update is provided on solution development and on lessons learned.77 The lessons learned are: - Increasing capacity of existing lines is effective - 345/115 kV transformers are critical - o Generator sizes and locations can affect overloads - Solutions are sensitive to load distribution - April 20, 2023-The development of cost estimates, solutions being considered, and defined "highlikelihood" concerns are discussed.78 High-likelihood concerns are those that would appear under a wide variety of conditions, including conditions that do not exactly match those examined in the 2050 Transmission Study. - July 25, 2023-Key takeaways and transmission development roadmaps are presented.79

 The final outcomes of this study, expected in November 2023, will help inform stakeholders about the amount and type of transmission infrastructure needed to cost-effectively serve load over the next three decades in light of electrification, accelerated development of renewable resources, and retirement of a significant portion of New England's fossil-fueled generation fleet.
-The 2050 Transmission Study is conducted in coordination with NESCOE, and in response to the NESCOE recommendation for a comprehensive long-term transmission planning study contained in New England States' Vision for a Clean, Affordable, and Reliable 21st Century Regional Electric Grid.
-This
+The 2050 Transmission Study is conducted in coordination with NESCOE, and in response to the NESCOE recommendation for a comprehensive long-term transmission planning study contained in the New